 Harry pinched the bridge of his nose as he tried to sort out his chaotic thoughts.
 “I know you'll go over there even if I tell you not to.
 So what's your plan?”

-"I don't know.
-I just need to see if she's okay..." admitted James in a defeated voice.
+“I don't know.
+I just need to see if she's okay...” admitted James in a defeated voice.
 He was aware of Norah looking tense about the situation from where she sat, but James tried not to let that bother him.
-And despite how tense she may feel about James worrying so much over the woman, Norah knew she couldn't complain and also felt guilty for being so on-edge; the woman's safety was truly in danger.
+And despite how tense she may feel about James worrying so much over the woman, Norah knew she couldn't complain about his kindness and she felt guilty for being so on-edge; the woman's safety was truly in danger.
 Luckily, though, Harry didn't know about James' history with Clancy, nor did he notice how uncomfortable the mention of Clancy's name made Norah feel.

 “Fine, then,” said Harry.
 “You can see if she's okay, but I'm coming with you.”

 James bit his lip.
 He didn't quite want his father to come with him, but he knew it was the best idea.
 He wouldn't win this one, so he just accepted that.
 “Agreed.”

 “Then let's go,” said Harry without another moment's delay.